 In these figures, all partial loops must have the same radii.
-The rolls on vertical and 45 degree lines must be centered.
+The rolls on vertical and 45 degree lines, except rolls following a spin, must be centred.
 Horizontal rolls immediately preceding or following looping segments have the same criteria as in Families 7.1 to 7.4.
-Angles drawn in the FAI Aerobatic Catalogue, such as in figure 8.29, are to be flown as partial loops.
+Angles drawn in the FAI Aerobatic Catalogue, such as in figure 8.5.29, are to be flown as partial loops.

-Family 8.49, 8.50, 8.55 & 8.56 - Multiple Looping Combinations
+Family 8.49 - 8.56; Multiple Looping Combinations